MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

    ![Nudges feedback button image 04](../../Images/mya/use/nudges-feedback-04.png)

-You can always provide overall feedback by selecting the smiley face in the upper right hand corner of the MyAnalytics Add-in.
+You can always provide overall feedback by selecting the smiley face in the upper-right corner of the MyAnalytics Add-in.

 ## Opting out of nudges